WordPress Security FAQ

 If necessary, the service also allows you to configure rules on the server itself to limit web traffic, for example by geographic location or IP address.

-What happens if a security breach is detected on the site?
+What happens if a security breach is detected on my site?

 Any malicious activity on the site will be halted and the site will be investigated to prevent further damage.
 Seravo will notify the site’s technical contact of the incident and an investigation will be initiated under the terms of the security response SLA.

-Seravo guarantees to clean up and restore the customer’s site free of charge, if – despite protections and updates – there is a security breach on the site while hosted at Seravo.
+Seravo has a unique Security Guarantee: we guarantee to clean up and restore the customer’s site free of charge, if – despite protections and updates – there is a security breach on the site while hosted at Seravo.
 It is the customer’s responsibility to use the service with normal precautions and maintain good password hygiene.

 Seravo is not responsible if a security problem on the site is caused by a leaked password or self-installed malware.
 Furthermore, Seravo’s monthly fee does not include liability for damages caused by the actions of a criminal, and a separate security insurance policy can be obtained from an insurance company if desired.